QCWA Logo

 NET MEETING

 Chapter 5 Meets on the air every Sunday morning from 9:45 to 10:30AM on 3917Khz.
-The net control is Don Fields, W2UAE.
+The net control is Doug, WA3DSP.
 Members are encouraged to check-in regularly.
 Non-members are always welcome on our nets.
 Stop by and give us a listen.
 Many nets for other chapters also take place on 3917Khz. before and after the chapter 5 net.

 MEMBER NEWS